ha5ha6/judy_blog/_pages/cartpole.md

 - from the heatmap, the optimal Value learned by RBF and DQN have the highest value on both diagonal sides from the center of theta and theta_dot.
 This might be the cause of discrete actions, need to further check in continous action case

-- finer RBF networks may not approximate value funtion well but can achieve better learning efficiency (maybe should tune hyperparameter more carefully)
+- finer RBF networks may not approximate value funtion well but can achieve better sample efficiency (maybe should tune hyperparameter more carefully)

 - DQN requires smaller learning rate for stable learning, say 0.01 or 0.001 compared to Q-box and SARSA($$\lambda$$)s' 0.1